 Art Galleries & Cultural Spaces

-Creative hubs in Private History Walk in Bucharest with a Local Expert USD 203 highlight classical works, contemporary installations, and community projects under one skyline.
+Creative hubs in Vesuvius and Pompeii Tour with Audioguide from Salerno USD 130 highlight classical works, contemporary installations, and community projects under one skyline.
 Small studios sit alongside established galleries.

 Look for temporary shows, evening openings, and cultural centres where workshops, talks, and performances make art approachable and engaging for all visitors.